rmonthil-phd/poster-surfing-on-turbulence/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-A poster presentating my PhD work on "Surfing on turbulence".
+A poster presenting the study of "surfing" on turbulence in the context of plankton migration.
-The whole poster is contained the sole [surfing_on_turbulence.svg](./surfing_on_turbulence.svg) file.
+The whole poster is contained in the [surfing_on_turbulence.svg](./surfing_on_turbulence.svg) file alone.
+This document is shared so that it can be used as an example of scientific poster and a template to build upon.

 ## Background

-This software has been produced during my PhD thesis and as part as the European Research Council project: [C0PEP0D](https://c0pep0d.github.io/)
+This document has been produced during my PhD thesis and as part of the [C0PEP0D](https://c0pep0d.github.io/) project.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 834238).
-Results presented here are obtained using the [SHELD0N](https://github.com/C0PEP0D/sheld0n) code and the [Johns Hopkins Turbulence Databases](http://turbulence.pha.jhu.edu/).
+Results presented in this document are obtained using the [SHELD0N](https://github.com/C0PEP0D/sheld0n) code and the [Johns Hopkins Turbulence Databases](http://turbulence.pha.jhu.edu/).

 ## Install